philipparvaneh/Interactive-Lab-Hub/Lab 4/README.md

 When physically prototyping we need to account for where the location of the sensors are being placed and the angle of detection we are using when interacting with a user.

-Also the powering of the device came into question when thoroughly going through prototype design.
-Would need to implement battery powered source of energy to power Pi.

 **\*\*\*Pick one of these designs to prototype.\*\*\***